by D. Patrick Miller

 Genuine forgiveness — which must be universal to be meaningful — cannot make room for any enemies, however.

 Over time, a forgiving attitude also sharpens one’s perceptions of human frailty.
 You become more sharply attuned to signs of danger or likely abuse, not less — and you also develop a faster and more effective response.
 These capacities come about as you recognize the deep common source of all human suffering and begin to heal it within yourself.
-That suffering is the belief in a fundamental separation from love — even if one fervently “believes” in love, and especially if one is constantly searching for it.
+Then you are better able to facilitate healing within others — which happens far more subtly yet with greater effect than merely defending oneself or "fighting back" in more conventional ways.

 Giving Up the World

 The two scribes of A Course in Miracles, Helen Schucman and Bill Thetford, were legendary for the battles between themselves and their colleagues at Columbia University’s psychology department, where they were administrators.
-It’s been said that they fought about everything but the Course itself, which was their joint legacy.
+It’s been said that the two fought about everything but the Course itself, which was their joint legacy.
+After Helen left Columbia in 1977, she and Bill had little contact before she died in 1981.

-In July 1988, well after Bill had retired from Columbia and moved to California, he was staying at the house of Course publisher Judith Skutch Whitson, in anticipation of a July 4th party.
+Seven years later, well after Bill himself had retired from Columbia and moved to California, he was staying at the house of Course publisher Judith Skutch Whitson in anticipation of a July 4th party.
 That morning, Judy noticed that Bill seemed unusually ebullient, skipping around and declaring that he was glad to be there for the party because he felt “free, finally free.”

 Suspicious of whether he might be having a manic episode, Judy asked Bill what he meant and he replied, “I’m finally free.
 I’ve forgiven everyone.”